mayercl/sensitivity-analysis-/README.md

 clean_figure3.ipynb: this notebook looks at model output changes from one-at-a-time parameter perturbations.
 Performing this analysis entails visualizing model output changes for different light schedules when each parameter is perturbed in turn.

-clean_figure4.ipynb: this notebook examines the application of the hessian-based sensitivity metric to real light schedules.
-To generate this figure, we compare the overall and individual sensitivity metrics from example real data schedules with those from the in-silico light schedules we previously study.
+clean_figure4.ipynb: this notebook examines the application of the hessian-based sensitivity metric to different light levels.
+To generate this figure, we compare the overall and individual sensitivity metrics from lower light levels ranging from 0 to 950 lux for the six schedules of interest.

 clean_figure5.ipynb: this notebook performs a parameter recovery analysis.
 This consists of determining the extent to which the actual value of parameters can be recovered given a noisy light schedule.